 For example, a child who lost a parent due to nursing home negligence might initiate a suit.
 The parent of a child lost on a college campus could also potentially file, as could a wife whose husband died in a construction accident.

 The statute of limitations for a wrongful death claim states that cases must be filed within the time limit set by the statute of limitations for the underlying type of case.
-That is normally two years for an adult or within one year of the date of the deceased person’s death, whichever date is the later.
+That is normally two years for an adult or within one year of the date of the deceased person’s death, whichever date is the latter.

 In practice, you should file as soon as possible.
 For the absolute best outcome, we need to begin the process before evidence degrades, memories of the events fade, and witnesses become unreliable.